Last updated: 03/03/2021

 - Reach for Health - Reach for Health Centre is running a telephone service to assist with improving the caller’s independence, wellbeing and mental health.
 They can help with social isolation, concerns over wellbeing and advice on activity and exercise.
 The helpline is: 01327 828 260 and is open from 10am to 4pm each day.
 Find more information about their service.

-- Northamptonshire Sports - Resources and advice on staying active at home for older adults and Get Up & Go Strength and Balance Classes
+- Northamptonshire Sports - Help to keep Active at Home this winter and Get Up & Go Strength and Balance Classes

 Volunteer centres and community transport